 It is important to note that the ban is according to residency, not citizenship.
 So if you are an American citizen and can prove residency in the E.U. or any of the allowed countries on the list, you will be allowed entry.
 However, if you are a citizen of any of the approved countries and you live in the U.S., you may not be granted entry.
 Either way, it’s best to check with the border control authority of the European country you are hoping to visit to determine if you fit the criteria for exemption or not.

 Technically, Americans are currently still allowed to fly into Ireland and Britain, as both are outside Europe’s Schengen Area, the New York Times noted.
-However, both countries require all visitors to go through a mandatory two-week self-isolation upon arrival.
+Many Irish citizens aren’t happy with that arrangement, but both countries require all visitors to go through a mandatory two-week self-isolation upon arrival.
 Additionally, authorities in Britain may contact you to ensure you’re following the rules, or you might face a fine of about $1,250, according to the Washington Post.
 You also probably won’t be allowed to travel onward to other European countries even after you complete the quarantine protocol, unless you can establish residency or familial relations in the area.

 Even though these “technicalities” might give you the ray of hope you need to salvage your European vacation goals this summer, the U.S. State Department continues to implore U.S. citizens to stay put, stay safe, and avoid all international travel until the country’s COVID-19 numbers improve.
 That will likely not happen in 2020.